Africoda/EmailX/README.md

-# EmailX
+# smsx
-An email tool for the future
+An SMS Tool for the future